ballerina-platform/ballerina-dev-website/case-studies/mosip.md

 ### Leveraging Ballerina WebSubHub

-The Ballerina [WebSubHub package/library](https://lib.ballerina.io/ballerina/websubhub/latest) provides APIs for a WebSubHub service and WebSub publisher client.
+The Ballerina [WebSubHub package](https://lib.ballerina.io/ballerina/websubhub/latest) provides APIs for a WebSubHub service and WebSub publisher client.
 A WebSubHub is an implementation that handles subscription requests and distributes the content to subscribers when the corresponding topic URL has been updated.
-The hub, shown in Diagram 2 below, is implemented using Ballerina, and event transmission happens over WebSub.
+The hub, shown in the diagram below, is implemented using Ballerina, and event transmission happens over WebSub.

 A single publisher is an implementation that advertises a topic and hub URL on one or more resource URLs.
 Subscribers are Java implementations since they must integrate with existing modules.